 Editors are often described as invisible menders because they tend to be female, underpaid and their work goes unrecognised.

 I believe there is a lot of truth to this statement, particularly the “invisible” part.
 The difference between an edited manuscript and an unedited manuscript can be huge.
-Of course the reader doesn’t see this progression or multiple re-writes —only the finished product.
+Of course, the reader doesn’t see this progression or multiple re-writes they only see the finished product.
 As a result, the author gets all the praise.
 I suppose that’s the point really, it’s ultimately what editors get paid to do.
-You don’t want your reader to come across a passage and say “Aye!?
+You don’t want your reader to come across a passage and say “Hey!?
 The tone/voice/style/register has changed completely!
-It’s like its been written by someone else!”
+It’s like it has been written by someone else!”

-I imagine though that it must be difficult for the hard working editor, to be tidying up passages and drawing attention to errors, only to have all the credit go to the author.
-You never see an editor’s name follow the author’s on a book cover, though admittedly, most editors will get a mention either on an acknowledgments page or on the imprint page.
+It must be difficult for the editor though as all their hard work is credited to the author.
+You never see an editor’s name follow the author’s on a book cover.
+Admittedly though, most editors will get a mention either on an acknowledgements page or on the imprint page.

-I can’t imagine editors will ever step out from behind the curtain, I think the “invisibility” really is part of the gig.
+I can’t imagine editors will ever step out from behind the curtain, I think being invisible really is simply part of the gig.
 However, a little “thank you” – in print – would certainly be welcomed.